-As mentioned above, curriculum developers have not only to ground their work in a well-defined educational theory.
+As mentioned above, curriculum developers, and especially educators engaged in the development of learning materials of all sorts (textbooks, equipment, computer software, etc.), have not only to ground their work in a well-defined educational theory.
 They also have to take into account realities on the ground that affect their work (Figure 1).
 Concerned actors need to consider these realities in their strengths and weaknesses, take advantage of the opportunities they provide and circumvent threats they may impose.
-This is often referred to as the SWOT rule in business and industry; the rule applies as much to education as to any other enterprise.
-The SWOT rule applies to all stakeholders in the educational enterprise.
-These include policymakers, curriculum experts, developers of learning material, publishers, teachers, students, administrators, parents, and other concerned groups and communities.
-The rule also applies to systemic structures that are involved in the process and that include support systems and programs, and to logistics of all levels for developing, field-testing and implementing curriculum components at various scales, and subsequently refining (or reconceiving) such components.
+This is often referred to as the SWOT rule of the game in business and industry; the rule applies as much to education as to any other enterprise.
+The SWOT rule applies to all stakeholders in the process.
+These include material developers, publishers, teachers, students, administrators, parents, and other concerned groups and communities.
+The rule also applies to systemic structures that are involved in the process and that include support systems and programs, and to logistics of all levels for developing, field-testing and implementing new materials at various scales, and subsequently refining (or reconceiving) such materials.

 Teachers have traditionally been the most marginalized stakeholders in the development of curricula and even of learning materials.
 They have often been treated as mere traders of finished products or as passive reporters about, or disseminators of, canned information and goods.
 Instead, teachers should take an active role at different stages of curriculum and materials development.
 Perhaps the most important role teachers can and should play in this respect is in action-research.
-As such, teachers should consider themselves, as individuals and groups, as most concerned about continuous evaluation of their curriculum and its regulation (refinement or even reconception) so that they ensure meaningful and equitable learning experience to all participating students, and thus sustainable curriculum changes and/or reform.
-For action-research to succeed in this direction, systemic structures should be conveniently put in place in order to support teachers throughout their endeavor.
+As such, teachers should consider themselves, as individuals and groups, as most concerned about continuous evaluation of learning materials and subsequently of the respective curriculum, with the intention of contributing to the regulation (refinement or even reconception) of materials and curriculum so that they ensure meaningful and equitable learning experience to all participating students, and thus sustainable curriculum changes and/or reform.
+For action-research to succeed in this direction, systemic structures should be conveniently placed in order and in harmony with the motto of continuous evaluation for regulation of learning materials (and respective curriculum).

-Figure 1.
-Interplay between educational theory and the SWOT rule in curriculum development.
-Curriculum developers cannot adhere entirely to their educational theory and account for all aspects (mostly constraints) on the ground meant in the SWOT rule.
+Figure 1: Curriculum developers cannot entirely adhere to their educational theory and account for the SWOT rule on the ground.
 They need to compromise between the two, but in a manner that favors more their theory than ground constraints.

-Curriculum evaluation is thus not an end by itself, and it does not mark the end of a process (curriculum development).
+Evaluation of learning materials is thus not an end by itself, and it does not mark the end of a process (curriculum development).
 Such an evaluation is meant to gauge and direct a curriculum in the direction of meaningful and equitable learning, and of sustainable reform.
-It is a continuous process that lasts as long as the curriculum is being implemented.
-Furthermore, the evaluation in question is not confined theoretically to the theoretical framework of the curriculum, and is not restricted in practice to a limited group of outside evaluators nominated by certain authority.
-Evaluation norms and criteria need to account for SWOT on the ground, though not necessarily to the same extent as to the originally adapted theoretical framework (Fig. 1).
+It is a continuous process that lasts as long as concerned materials are being used.
+Furthermore, the evaluation in question is not confined theoretically to the educational framework of a given curriculum, and is not restricted in practice to a limited group of outside evaluators nominated by certain authority.
+Evaluation norms and criteria need to account for the SWOT rule on the ground, though not necessarily to the same extent as to the originally adapted theoretical framework.
 Evaluating bodies should span from external evaluators not originally involved in the conception of the curriculum to various stakeholders in the process and especially concerned teachers.
-Because they are the most accessible and testable components of a curriculum, and because they are supposed to concretize other curriculum components, means and modes of learning and instruction (assessment included) are paid a special attention in the evaluation for regulation process.
-Their evaluation should answer at least the following triad of A-questions:
+All in all, evaluation of learning materials should answer at least the following triad of A-questions: